abhinavsharma1498/smart-home-security/README.md

-# Password Based Door Lock System
+# Smart Home Security System
 This project provides a security solution for houses using an arduino kit.

 # Motivation